Facts About Presidential Succession You Need to Know Right Now

 Section 4 of the 25th Amendment allows the president's cabinet to transfer power from the president to the vice president in the case that the president is incapacitated and can't himself voluntarily invoke Section 3.

 When Ronald Reagan was shot on March 30, 1981, his cabinet drafted the appropriate letter that would transfer power to George H.W.
 Bush, but they decided not to sign it or deliver it to Congress.
 Reagan was back working the day after he was shot, and was back in the White House within two months.
+And for more famous figures that have struggled with serious health problems, check out Celebrities Who Battled Cancer and Won.

 George H.W.
 Bush was acting president before he became president.